Taoti/REPEAT/docs/components/README.md

 # Components
-* These docs will outline expectations for components in the REPEAT library
+* These docs will outline expectations for components in the REPEAT library.
+Current expected structure is as follows.

 ## Drupal Structure
-* Current expected structure for each component is as follows:
 ```
 component/
   config/